Gaturro: The Movie

-Gaturro: The Movie (Gaturro) is a 2010 animated comedy film based on the popular Argentine comic book of the same name created by Hernán Dzwonik.
+Gaturro: The Movie (Gaturro, la pelicula) is a 2010 animated comedy film based on the popular Argentine comic book of the same name created by Hernán Dzwonik.
 The film is produced by Illusion Studios, Toonz Animation, and co-produced by Mexico's Ánima Estudios.
 This film is the first Indian-Latin American animated co-production.

 It was released in theaters on September 9, 2010, in Argentina, where it was a major critical and commercial success, grossing a total of $8.3 million pesos (est. $0.4 million).

 The film was later released in Mexico on April 27, 2012, and became a huge box-office disappointment.

 The film was released direct-to-video in the United States, distributed by Viva Pictures, on February 16, 2016.

 Synopsis

 Gaturro, an anthropomorphic cat, tries multiple attempts to win the affection of Agatha, the most unpleasant cat in Gaturro's neighborhood, who falls in love with an aristocratic cat called Max.
 But when Gaturro accidentally becomes famous, he and a mouse called Rat Pitt devise a plan to prevent Agatha marrying Max.